davmeza98/fancy-pong/README.md

 - Potential improvements in AI for the computer-controlled player.
 (Maybe create a hardmode with faster computer controlled plate)
 - Adding sound effects and better visuals.

+# ADD ONS
+- Find a way to get ball to rotate based on direction it is moving
+- Animated winning Screen
+- Adding sound effects and better visuals
 # Getting Started